Definitions of Child Abuse and Neglect - Ohio

 • Whose parents, guardian, or custodian neglects the child or refuses to provide the special care made necessary by the child's mental condition

-• Whose parents, legal guardian, or custodian have placed or attempted to place the child in violation of statutes regarding the placement and adoption of children
+• Whose parents, legal guardian, or custodian has placed or attempted to place the child in violation of statutes regarding the placement and adoption of children

 • Who, because of the omission of the child's parents, guardian, or custodian, suffers physical or mental injury that harms or threatens to harm the child's health or welfare

-• Who is subjected to child neglect while in out-of-home care
+• Who is subjected to neglect while in out-of-home care

 Sexual Abuse/Exploitation